Getting started with the Skilljar API

 • Hourly rate up to 5,000 API calls / hour

 • Note: API Call Rate Limits only apply to the External API endpoints found in our API documentation.
-SAML, OAuth, and OIDC calls do not use the API endpoints.
+SAML, OAuth, and OIDC calls do not use the same API endpoints.

 Rate Limit Error response: